 No Cyclone Shall Destroy: The Story of St. John, Kansas, by Clelland Cole and Helen Reuber, 1981.

 Macksville, Kansas Community History 1886-1986.

 Family Heritage Album -- Stafford County, Kansas, 1975.

 The History of Hudson, Kansas, by Geneva Brim, 1987.

 On the Corner of the Square (St. John history), by Helen Malin Reuber, 2001.

-A Chautauqua Reader: Episodes and Anecdotes of Stafford, Kansas, edited by Melanie Farley, 1983 (out of print, very rare, we have a gently used copy for sale, $8, free shipping).
+A Chautauqua Reader: Episodes and Anecdotes of Stafford, Kansas, edited by Melanie Farley, 1983.

 Civil War Veterans of Stafford County and Veterans of Stafford County (two scrapbooks which list local veterans from the Civil War, Spanish American War, WWI, WWII, Korean War, Vietnam War and the Gulf War).